 - A minimum overall GPA of 2.7 for the last sixty hours (60) hours of graded academic work attempted.

 - A minimum overall GPA of 2.7 in the subject area (teaching field) with no grade below a C or a passing score on a state approved and administered content area exam.

 - English (9 semester hours) and mathematics (3 semester hours of college algebra or higher or equivalent level mathematics course) with a grade of C or better in each course.

 - Completion of at least 24 semester credit hours in the subject-specific content area for certification being sought of which 12 must be upper level work or a passing score on the state content certification exam, or a passing score on the PACT (Pre-Admission Content Test) exam.
 Twelve hours may be met through the following:

-- Elementary generalist and all level generic special education: completion of 12 hours from 3 of the following 4 content areas: English, math, history, science
+- Elementary core subjects and all level generic special education: completion of 12 hours from 3 of the following 4 content areas: English, math, history, science

 - Secondary education: 12 hours in content area teaching field.

 *Students seeking post baccalaureate secondary certification who do not plan on pursuing a master’s degree MUST have at least 24 semester hours in the subject specific content area for the certification being sought including 12 semester hours in upper-level courses or satisfactory scores on the PACT Test.

 - Evidence of freedom from any incapacitating physical or emotional defects (It is University policy that no otherwise qualified disabled person be excluded from participation in, be denied the benefits of, or be subject to discrimination under any education program or activity in the University).